-Public Provident Fund or PPF is one of the most popular tax saving investment schemes in India, where contributions towards it is deducted from the taxable income.
+Public Provident Fund or PPF is one of the most popular tax-saving investment schemes in India, where contributions towards it is deducted from the taxable income.
 The interest gained on the deposits is also exempted from tax deductions.
 Let us know in detail about PPF in this article below.

-Under the Section 80C of the Income Tax Act 1961, a maximum investment of Rs.
+Under Section 80C of the Income Tax Act 1961, a maximum investment of Rs.
 1.5 lakh per year is exempted.
-PPF Falls under EEE category i.e. Exempted at Investment Stage, Exempted at the stage of Interest Credited and Exempted at the time of Withdrawal.
-The minimum lock-in period is 15 years..
-One can claim the tax benefit in spouse’s and child’s name as well.
+PPF Falls under EEE category i.e. Exempted at Investment Stage, Exempted at the stage of Interest Credited, and Exempted at the time of Withdrawal.
+The minimum lock-in period is 15 years.

 The PPF account interest is calculated annually and credited at the end of the year.
 The interest is calculated on the lowest account balance between 5th and the last day of the month.
 This means, that if your deposit on/after 5th of the month, then you don’t earn any interest for that particular month.